stvvt/migrations-gui/README.md

 Finally, enable the plugin by adding the following line in `app/config/bootstrap.php`:

 ```
-CakePlugin::load('Migrations');
+CakePlugin::load('MigrationsGui');
 ```

-Don't forget that this plugin is simply a front end, thе tough work is still carried out by [CakeDC's Migration Plugin](https://github.com/CakeDC/migrations), so it MUST be installed prior to use.
+Don't forget that this plugin is simply a front end, thе tough work is still carried out by [CakeDC Migration Plugin](https://github.com/CakeDC/migrations), so it MUST be installed prior to use.

 ## Usage